Beisfjord massacre: Killings at Bjørnfjell

-On the evening of July 17, the 588 "prisoners regarded as healthy" were marched out of the Beisfjord Camp by nearly all of the Norwegian guards and some German superiors.
+On the evening of July 17, the 588 prisoners deemed "healthy" were marched out of the Beisfjord Camp by nearly all of the Norwegian guards and some German superiors.
 Their destination was 30 km north-east — Bjørnefjell.
-At Bjørnfjell they were quarantined, and the camp at Øvre Jernvann was established.
+At Bjørnfjell they were quarantined, and a camp at Øvre Jernvann was established.

 "On 22 July, two days after arrival at Bjørnfjell, all the prisoners had to run around the camp six times.
 Those prisoners who were not able, were shot."
 10 prisoners were picked out and shot "farther down by the lake" [Jernvann].
 Runs of this kind were held at other times, resulting in deaths every time.
 After five weeks on the mountain, 242 prisoners were dead.
 "The last 43 were [those classified as] sick who were shot" during the hike back to Beisfjord.

 Legacy

-In the spring of 1946 "seven of the circa twenty SS officers that worked at the camps at Beisfjord and Øvre Jernvann, were arrested and transported to Beograd" (...)
+In the spring of 1946 "seven of the circa twenty SS officers that worked at the camps at Beisfjord and Øvre Jernvann were arrested and transported to Belgrade" (...)
 Everyone received the death sentence.
-Also Norwegian guards that had killed or violated prisoners, were arrested after the war and convicted", according to HL-senteret.
+Also Norwegian guards that had killed or violated prisoners were arrested after the war and convicted", according to HL-senteret.

 In 1949 a monument in memory of the Yugoslavs [at Beisfjord] was erected.